Best Google Indexing Tools 2026: Free Index Checkers Compared

-We tested and compared every major indexing tool on the market — paid and free, automated and manual, safe and risky.
-Here's the honest breakdown with pricing, methods, and pros & cons.
+We tested and compared every major indexing tool on the market (paid and free, automated and manual, safe and risky).
+Here's the honest breakdown with pricing, methods, and pros & cons, plus the free Google index checker tools worth adding to your stack.

 Quick Comparison: All 12 Tools at a Glance